- What is the best time to get the web design reviewed by the client?

 On any web design project, we work in a team of two.
 One person sits on the driving seat, executing the design and other one plays the role of navigator.
 The duo discusses every small aspect of design.
 This makes the design holistic and well-thought-of.

-We follow a 7 phase web design process to make sure that we adhere to deadlines and deliver a quality project.
+We follow a 7 phase web design process to make sure that we adhere to deadlines and deliver a quality project to drive our client’s marketing efforts.
 And these phases are:

 Phase 1: Requirement Gathering